emilkaram/Self-Driving-Cars-Behavioral-Cloning-Udacity-CarND-Project-3/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 1 as evidenced by minum loss as shown below I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 1 as evidenced by minium loss and driveing autonmously on the drivable area.
+* I used an adam optimizer so that manually training the learning rate wasn't necessary.

 and here is the end results
 Train on 38184 samples, validate on 9546 samples